-Our Year 2 Class is taught by Mrs Powell.
-The teaching assistant is Mrs T Gillespie.
+Our Year 2 Class is taught by Mrs Roberts.
+The teaching assistant is Miss Thurston.
+Also working in Year 2 are Mrs Sturdy and Mrs Penn.

 Outdoor Learning Week